-All Covid-19 information in this document reflects Pine's Overnight Camp policies as of March 2022.
-Updated policies which reflect current public health guidelines & recommendations will be shared closer to camp.
+All Covid-19 information in this document reflects Pine's Overnight Camp policies as of June 2022.
+Pine camps will adhere to provincial and municipal public health guidelines as they continue to evolve, which means the details in this handbook may change.
+Registered families will be emailed directly.